This post may contain affiliate links. Please read my disclosure policy.

 Looking for more easy cookie recipes?
 I think you’ll love my Chewy Sugar Cookies, Best Chocolate Chip Cookies, and easy Peanut Butter Cookies.

-If you have ever had a traditional Southern tea cake, count your blessings!
+Count your blessings if you have ever had a traditional Southern tea cake!
 They are one of my all-time favorite cookies – and I’ve tried my fair share!
 They are so tender while not being too overly sweet.
-They are perfect for enjoying with a cup of tea, coffee, or even a mug of hot cocoa
+They are perfect for enjoying with a cup of tea, coffee, or even a mug of hot cocoa.ย

 What are Tea Cakes?